-Settings: Domestic Models: mph, kts; International Models: kph; Default = mph/kph
+Settings: Domestic Models: mph, kts; International Models: mph, kts, kph; Default = mph/kph

-Units - Speed selects the units of measure for speed-related readouts, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once.
+Units - Speed selects the units of measure for speed-related readouts.
+This menu option is available if a Temp/Speed accessory is connected and the paddlewheel has moved at least once.